Lectures on LHC Physics: Higgs physics

-The structure of the $\gamma \gamma H$ coupling is similar to the production via the loop-induced $ggH$ coupling which we will discuss in Section~\ref{sec:higgs_gf}.
+The structure of the $\gamma \gamma H$ coupling is similar to the production via the loop--induced $ggH$ coupling which we will discuss in Section~\ref{sec:higgs_gf} and then generalize to the photon case in Section~\ref{sec:higgs_gamma}.
 The reason for considering this decay channel are the LHC detectors.
 To extract a Higgs signal from the backgrounds we usually try to measure the four-momenta of the Higgs decay products and reconstruct their invariant mass.
 The signal should then peak around $m_H$ while the backgrounds we expect to be more or less flat.
-The LHC detectors, in particular CMS, are designed to measure the photon momentum and energy particularly well.
-The resolution on $m_{\gamma \gamma}$ will at least be a factor of 10 better than for any other decay channel, except for muons.
+The LHC detectors are designed to measure the photon momentum and energy particularly well.
+The resolution in $m_{\gamma \gamma}$ will at least be a factor of 10 better than for any other decay channel, except for muons.
 Moreover, photons do not decay, so we can use all photon events in the Higgs search, while for example hadronically decaying $W/Z \to 2$~jets are not particularly useful at the LHC.
 These enhancement factors make the Higgs decay to two photons a promising signature, in spite of its small branching ratio around $2 \cdot 10^{-3}$.
+More details of the different decay channels we will give in Section~\ref{sec:higgs_gf_lhc}.

-Because an observed Higgs sector can deviate from the minimal Standard Model assumptions in many ways the LHC or other future colliders will study the different Higgs decays and, as a function of $m_H$, answer the questions \begin{itemize} \item[--] are gauge-boson couplings proportional to $m_{W,Z}$? \item[--] are these couplings dimension-3 operators? \item[--] are fermion Yukawa couplings proportional to $m_f$? \item[--] is there a Higgs self coupling, \ie a remnant of the Higgs potential? \item[--] do $\lambda_{HHH}$ and $\lambda_{HHHH}$ show signs of higher-dimensional operators? \item[--] are there any other unexpected effects, like a Higgs decay to invisible particles? \end{itemize} But before we decay the Higgs we need to produce it...
+Because an observed Higgs sector can deviate from the minimal Standard Model assumptions in many ways the LHC or other future colliders will study the different Higgs decays and, as a function of $m_H$, answer the questions \begin{itemize} \item[--] are gauge--boson couplings proportional to $m_{W,Z}$? \item[--] are these couplings dimension-3 operators? \item[--] are fermion Yukawa couplings proportional to $m_f$? \item[--] is there a Higgs self coupling, \ie a remnant of the Higgs potential? \item[--] do $\lambda_{HHH}$ and $\lambda_{HHHH}$ show signs of higher--dimensional operators? \item[--] are there any other unexpected effects, like a Higgs decay to invisible particles? \end{itemize} But before we study the Higgs we need to discover it...